oskvr37/tiddl/README.md

 You can (and should) create the `config.toml` file to configure the app how you want.

-You can copy default config from [/docs/config.example.toml](/docs/config.example.toml)
+You can copy example config from docs [config.example.toml](/docs/config.example.toml)

 ## Environment variables